top of page

 handsandfeet-38.jpg

 Our Employer Partners walk alongside some of Western North Carolina's most vulnerable citizens and work to create healthy, equitable futures for our region.
-Whether the focus is hunger or housing, environmental or social justice, mental health, or ministry, we are honored to empower their missions and be a part of the change.
+Whether the focus is hunger or housing, disability or education, environmental or social justice, mental health, or ministry, we are honored to empower their missions and be a part of the change.

 EFE7A415-D71A-455E-9502-C1D090C71985_1_105_c.jpeg